supabase/cli/README.md

 [Supabase](https://supabase.io) is an open source Firebase alternative.
 We're building the features of Firebase using enterprise-grade open source tools.

 This repository contains all the functionality for our CLI.
-It is still under heavy development.

 - [x] Running Supabase locally
 - [x] Managing database migrations
 - [x] Pushing your local changes to production
 - [x] Create and Deploy Supabase Functions
 - [ ] Manage your Supabase Account
-- [ ] Manage your Supabase Projects
+- [x] Manage your Supabase Projects
-- [ ] Generating types directly from your database schema
+- [x] Generating types directly from your database schema
 - [ ] Generating API and validation schemas from your database

 ## Getting started